The descent spectral sequence for topological modular forms: Introduction

+In the absence of all of the details of the Hopkins--Mahowald computation of $\pi_\ast \uE_2^{hG_{48}}$, multiple authors have provided various new insights into the computations of $\pi_\ast \tmf$.

-\begin{itemize} \item In \cite[Section~14]{tmf_book}, originally written in 1998, Hopkins--Mahowald outline how $\pi_*\tmf$ can be computed by either an Adams spectral sequence (ASS) or an Adams--Novikov spectral sequence (ANSS).
-The $\uE_2$-pages of these spectral sequences are assumed here. \item In \cite{rezk_tmf_lecture_notes}, Rezk assumes the $\MU$-homology of $\tmf$ and outlines how one can compute the homotopy groups of $\tmf$. \item In \cite{bauer_tmf}, Bauer assumes the $\MU$-homology of $\tmf$, and gives (almost) all of the subsequent details in the ANSS for $\tmf$. \item In \cite{konter_Tmf}, Konter uses Bauer's work to compute the DSS for $\Tmf$. \item Much later, in \cite{bruner_rognes_ASS_tmf}, Bruner--Rognes produce the most thorough computation of $\oppi_\ast\tmf$ using the ASS for $\tmf$.
+\begin{itemize} \item In \cite[Section~15]{tmf_book}, originally written in 1998, Hopkins--Mahowald sketch how $\pi_*\tmf$ can be computed by either an Adams spectral sequence (ASS) or an Adams--Novikov spectral sequence (ANSS).
+The $\uE_2$-pages of both spectral sequences are assumed here and most details are omitted. \item In \cite{rezk_tmf_lecture_notes}, originally written in 2001, Rezk assumes the $\MU$-homology of $\tmf$ and outlines how one can compute the homotopy groups of $\tmf$. \item In \cite{bauer_tmf}, Bauer assumes the $\MU$-homology of $\tmf$, and gives many subsequent details in the ANSS for $\tmf$. \item In \cite{konter_Tmf}, Konter uses Bauer's work to compute the DSS for $\Tmf$. \item Much later, in \cite{bruner_rognes_ASS_tmf}, Bruner--Rognes produce the most thorough computation of $\oppi_\ast\tmf$ using the ASS for $\tmf$.
 They assume the $\F_p$-homology of $\tmf$ as their starting point. \item Recently, in \cite{isaksen_etal_motivic_ANSS_tmf}, Isaksen--Kong--Li--Ruan--Zhu compute the ANSS for $\tmf$ in the context of $\mathbf{C}$-motivic homotopy theory, using the $\uE_2$-pages of the ASS and ANSS for $\tmf$ as input. \end{itemize}